istomyang/sheller/README.md

 # sheller
-Sheller is a shell developer friendly library based on function.
+Sheller is a bash-shell utils.